 New employee orientation can be overwhelming.
 To help make the employee feel relaxed and welcomed, plan a group lunch on their first day.
 Order food from a nearby café or restaurant and gather in a neutral location, like a staff conference room.
 Make sure a few people from each part of your office are included: front office staff, supporting staff, nurses and doctors.
 Not only can the new employee interact with and get to know other members of the team on a personal level, but they will also establish key connections that will help them in their role.
 The most important part of answering any question is knowing who to ask.
 This introductory lunch will help establish those first connections and help the employee feel more integrated before they begin their first full day on the job.

 As part of new employee orientation, you will want to introduce the new employee to the general structure of a normal working day.
 Beginning after lunch on the first day, make sure the employee is settled at his/her desk or office location and provide a few simple tasks to complete.
 The “work buddy” will need to be available and ready to assist in the coming days and weeks, if needed.
 Make sure the employee feels encouraged and supported to ask questions.
-Read more about the importance of on-the-job training in this article.
 Now is the time to make sure the new employee feels comfortable with the expectations of his/her role, is equipped with all the necessary tools, and can begin working as a valuable member of the team.

 One of the most critical aspects of new employee orientation is following up.
 Don’t expect the new employee to know his/her role completely before he/she has some experience.
 A general rule is to have the “work buddy” check in with the employee weekly.
 After one month, arrange a meeting between the employee and the front office manager, or relevant supervisor.
 This is a dedicated time for the employee to ask unanswered questions.
 You can also use this time to gather feedback, ask the employee questions about the office, services you offer, and technology you use.
 At this point, the employee should be familiar with their role and responsibilities, know the basics of your services and treatment plans, and should also have some background knowledge of the industry.
 Use this opportunity to give an informal quiz and make sure he/she is up to speed.